bhargavmahanta/MyNotes/README.md

-# LearningFirebase – Flutter Notes App with Firebase Authentication
+# MyNotes – Flutter Notes App with Firebase Authentication

 A Flutter application demonstrating **Firebase Authentication** integrated with **Bloc (flutter_bloc)** for state management.
 The app implements a complete authentication flow (register, login, email verification, logout) and a simple **notes management system** with create and update functionality.